KnowPulse-KnowledgeBase/helium-exporter/index.md

 # A short paragraph describing why we created this lesson.
 # What question is it trying to solve and why is that question important.
 why: "This lesson is aiming to guide our pulse crop researchers through the procedure of Helium Exporter peidgree visualizing.
-Helium Exporter module can be used to visualize your pedigree to guide or predict ___ growing season. "
+Helium Exporter module can be used to as a computational tools to visualize your pedigree structure.
+This visualization tool will help breeders achieving their breeding goals."

 # A short list of items researchers will learn in this lesson.
 learn: